isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <div>
 			<p>The QR codes are similar to cash and any misplaced printed QR codes may be used by anyone who picked it.</p>
 			<p>You may request for a re-print at the CCs if the vouchers have been partially used, but a new set of vouchers will not be issued again.</p>
-			<p>Recipients are advised to exercise personal responsibility in safekeeping their vouchers as they are equivalent to cash.
-Recipients are advised to be careful with sharing their voucher links, as this provides access to be able to spend the voucher at participating merchants.
+			<p>Residents are advised to exercise personal responsibility in safekeeping their vouchers as they are equivalent to cash.
+Residents are advised to be careful with sharing their voucher links, as this provides access to be able to spend the voucher at participating merchants.
 			</p>
     </div>
   </li>